aishmoitra/Google-Data-Analytics-Capstone---Case-Study-2/README.md

 3.	**Data Exploration**: To understand the structure of the 29 tables across both databases, I used the DESCRIBE function.
 This helped me get a clear view of the table schemas.
 I also employed the SELECT * FROM function to explore the data within these tables.

-4.	**Data Selection for Analysis**: Since my analysis focused on daily activities, I decided to work exclusively with the data from fitbit_dataset_2.
+4.	**Data Selection for Analysis**: Since my analysis focused on day to day changes, I decided to work exclusively with the data from fitbit_dataset_2, since fitbit_dataset_1 consisted of information based on minutes and seconds.
+However, I did choose the heartrate_seconds_merged table because the information wasn't available on day to day basis.
 From this dataset, I selected the following tables for my analysis:

       1.  dailyactivity_merged.csv
       2.  heartrate_seconds_merged.csv